-Garden design is a very personal thing, what works for one person would be wrong for another, so whether you want a large tiered design or a small pot feature its a personal thing, the only thing I would say it to enjoy whatever type you buy.
+Garden design is a very personal thing, what works for one person would be wrong for another, so whether you want a large tiered design or a small pot feature its a personal thing.
+We have a range of different styles/types of fountains and water features that you can browse but these few pages are not about pushing our products to you.
+The information that follows is of a general type to help you make an informed choice on what and whoever you buy from, the only thing I would say is to enjoy whatever type you buy.

-One thing to consider is how large the space is, this is not to say that large gardens always need large designs and small gardens need small designs but rather that fountains are an integral part of your garden design and so you need to consider how you want to incorparate them in your design, some examples would be to provide a focal point to a planting scheme, perhaps to provide a backdrop to your garden seating or barbeque area, perhaps you are close to a busy road and wish to drown out traffic noise.
+One thing to consider is how large the space is, this is not to say that large gardens always need large designs and small gardens need small designs but rather that fountains are an integral part of your garden layout and so you need to consider how you want to incorporate them into this, some examples would be to provide a focal point to a planting scheme, perhaps to provide a backdrop to your garden seating or barbecue area, perhaps you are close to a busy road and wish to drown out traffic noise.